mtip9/dsc-phase-3-project/README.md

 ## Overview

-The purpose of this project is to create a model that helps homeowners and real estate agencies highlight the key components to add profitability when selling their homes.
-Using multiple linear regression, we will analyze data from the King County House Sales dataset and examine how renovating different components of a hoke will impact overall sales.
+The purpose of this project is to create a model that helps a pharmaceutical company highlight the key factors of people's reasoning behind receiving the seasonal flu vaccine.
+Using predictive models, we will analyze data from the National 2009 H1N1 Flu Survery dataset and examine which factors are more likely to lead a person to receive the seasonal flu vaccine.

 ## Business Problem